CASE STUDY

 Tokyo Digital Twin Project presentation at the Cesium Developer Conference, June 2025

 The visionary team at Pacific Spatial Solutions and Mitsubishi Research Institute working in close collaboration with the Tokyo Metropolitan Government, embarked on this ambitious journey.
-They chose TerriaJS and Cesium ION, a powerful combination of o technologies to be the bedrock of a project that would redefine urban planning and disaster preparedness.
+They chose TerriaJS and Cesium ion, a powerful combination of technologies, to be the bedrock of a project that would redefine urban planning and disaster preparedness.

 Through the Tokyo Digital Twin Program, The Tokyo Metropolitan Government initiated the Digital Twin project with the following primary objectives: